Booval House: History

 Booval House is a two-storey brick house built in the 1850s for George Faircloth, manager of the Bank of Australasia in Ipswich.
 The builder was William Hancock and the architect was probably William Wakeling.

 In December 1859, Faircloth stated in a testimonial that architect William Wakeling had been engaged by him privately, as well as being engaged for supervision of St Paul's Anglican Church.
 This private commission was most probably Booval House.

 The house was completed by at least 20 December 1859 when Queensland Governor George Bowen stopped there for refreshments and a change of clothing at the start of his first visit to Ipswich.
 It was the first major house in the Booval area.

 In October 1853, Faircloth was transferred to Ipswich to pen the first 'northern' branch of the Bank of Australasia.
 He purchased Booval Estate lands consisting of 310 acre from Charles Daveney in February 1856.
+The title purchase was from the colony of New South Wales.
+Queensland had not yet become a colony itself.
 The country estate was 3 mi from Ipswich Town.

 In the 1850s, Faircloth had invested in Moggill Coal Mine, in collaboration with John Panton, Henry Buckley, Louis Hope and Frederick Bigge.
 Flooding and exhaustion of coal led to closure of the mine and the company was wound up in 1861.